fhiso/legacy-format/data-model.md

 | `INT` [Date](#date-format) `(`arbitrary text`)` | interpreted from knowledge about the associated date phrase included in parentheses |
 | `(`arbitrary text`)` | information about when an event occurred that is not recognizable to a date parser |

 {.ednote} Is the above table or the below list more understandable?
+We definitely don't need both...

 -   [Date](#date-format)
 -   [Date Period](#date-period)